 - 10 Galway Racecourse Fixtures

-Ballybrit Racecourse is a right-handed track of approximately one mile and three furlongs and has a sharp decline into a dip for its final two fences, which are the closest two fences of any course in the world!
-A steep incline leads to the finish.
+Ballybrit Racecourse is a superb and unique right-handed track of approximately one mile and three furlongs around.
+On the jumps and flat course it has a sharp decline into a dip before the home straight and a steep incline to the finishing line.
+Its final two fences on the jumps courses are the closest two fences of any course in the world!

-Horseracing is a fiercely protected tradition in Ireland, so it’s no surprise that the courses there are often fairly old.
-Ballybrit Racecourse opened in August 1869 and some 40,000 people turned up to watch the racing on the very first day!
+Horseracing is a fiercely protected tradition in Ireland, so it’s no surprise that the courses there are often fairly old and steeped in history.
+Ballybrit Racecourse opened in August 1869 and some 40,000 people turned up to watch the racing on the very first day for the very first race!
 The course became so popular that Eyre Square, a park across the road, had to be used as a campsite for the crowds arriving in Ballybrit in advance of racedays.
+This was the start of what today remains their hugely popular Summer Festival which holds both flat and national hunt racing including the world-famous Galway Plate (a hurdle race worth over 200k euros at the prestigious Galway Mile).

 To say that horseracing is a key part of Irish culture would be to understate the fact.
-Ireland has 26 major racecourses: that’s more per head of the population than any other country in the world and Galway is one of the jewels!
+Ireland has 26 major racecourses – many that we have reviewed: that’s more per head of the population than any other country in the world and Galway racecourse is one of their jewels!
 Almost 1.5m people visit Irish racecourses every year.
 Indeed, horseracing in Ireland is key to the country’s economy.
 35% of the country’s equine population is thoroughbred, and Irish thoroughbreds are amongst the most successful in the world.

-The course continued to enjoy success and in 1929, when races began to be broadcast on radio across Ireland, Ballybrit was one of the first racecourses featured; as it was again in the 60s when televisions became mainstream.
+Galway Racecourse continued to enjoy success and in 1929, when races began to be broadcast on radio across Ireland, it was one of the first racecourses featured; as it was again in the 60s when televisions became mainstream.

-The future for Ballybrit Racecourse looks bright, and the planned refurbishments and extensions should help propel the venue’s success to even further heights.
+The future for Galway Racecourse looks bright, and the planned refurbishments and extensions should help propel the venue’s success to even further heights.

 Main Races and Events

-Ballybrit is home to not just a major venue event, but one that is considered a key staple of the whole country’s racing calendar.
-The Galway Races Summer Festival is the longest of all meets in Ireland and runs for seven full days!
-It starts on the last Monday of July annually and usually runs into August.
-The highlights of the week include the Galway Mile on the Tuesday, Galway Plate, raced on the Wednesday, and Ladies’ Day, raced on the Thursday.
-Over 150,000 racegoers attend the festival each year.
+Ballybrit and Galway Races is home to not just a major summer social event but it is considered a key staple of the whole country’s racing calendar.
+The Galway Races Summer Festival (or just the Galway Festival for short) is the longest of all race meetings in Ireland and runs for a full seven days!
+The Galway Festival starts on the last Monday of July annually and usually runs into August.
+The highlights of the week include the Galway Mile on the Tuesday, the Galway Plate (sometimes called the Galway Hurdle) raced on the Wednesday, Ladies’ Day on the Thursday, Friday sees the mad-hatters day and the main race on the Sunday is the Ahonoora Handicap.

 Galway Racecourse Map